TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

 Virtual Servers, Pools, Monitors) get defined types created so that you can deploy instances of those types.
 Any configuration it finds will be used to generate Classes.
-For example the Default Monitors are created as classes, so you can simply "include brocadevtm::Moinitors_Simple%20HTTP".
+For example the Default Monitors are created as classes, so you can simply "include brocadevtm::moinitors_simple_http".

 This has a nice side affect in that it can also generate classes for any default configuration that you want included.
-For example, you can have custom class for your FLA key created by simply uploading the FLA key prior to running genManifests.
+For example, you could have a custom class for your FLA key created by simply uploading the FLA key prior to running genManifests.
+Then you would just "include brocadevtm::licenses_myfla"

 	./bin/genManifests -h <vTM Host> -v <API Version> -U <User> -P <Pass> -d <debug level>